The following are the degree objectives for the Master of Business Administration. Upon completion of the degree students will have:

 - Asynchronous readings, discussions, exercises

-- Followed by 3 full days in class (one course will run Saturday-Monday, the second Tuesday-Thursday, with the final course Friday-Sunday).
-Courses will alternate days of week each year, so no student will be required to take Tuesday - Thursday off from work.
+- 3 full days in class (in person classes scheduled Saturday-Monday, Tuesday-Thursday, or Friday-Sunday.
+Courses will alternate days of the week each year, so no student will be required to take classes Tuesday-Thursday).

-- Followed by 2 weeks to complete course projects asynchronously.
+- 2 weeks to complete course projects asynchronously.

 MBA Degree Requirements

-MBA electives are replaced by these two courses.
+Students may choose the Thesis Option to complete electives.
+MBA electives are replaced by these two courses:

 MBA students may take up to six (6) credits of upper division undergraduate course work in partial fulfillment of the degree requirements.
 The student’s advisor and Program Director must approve the courses in advance of enrollment